 I feel when you truly communicate with an animal, you become enlightened.

 I figured something out by accident, how this positive thinking works.
 It was during a loooooooooooong, crushing struggle with infertility, where my best coping skill was constantly telling myself I would be a terrible mother.
 It’s Gods will, because I am a horrible person.
 Good try brain, you are so creative, but we are going to try something new!

 After years of living in a deep depression, when I came out on the other side, I became very, very silly.
 Please know this, because I joke around a lot in my blogs.
 You can thoroughly blame this on infertility.
 I did not want to be serious for many years afterwards.
 It stuck and now I can’t help it.
 I will blog about my infertility experience some day, I learned a lot from it.
 And against tremendous infertility divorce odds, I am still happily married.

 Trying to figure out your life’s plan and who you are down to the core of your existence, are very difficult things.

-The main reason I try to only think positive is so I know I am listening to my true conscious thoughts, being in the moment.
-Not listening to the ones that try to sabotage me.
-That is how I keep them at bay.
-If I hear negative things, I remind myself that is not me.
+I try to only think positive is so I know I am listening to my true conscious thoughts, being in the moment.
 I want to bring fourth only good karma.
-It quiets the negative that tries so hard to dominate me.
+It quiets the negative.

 I have a few other things I would like to blog about.
 Nature vs. nurture is huge for me.
 I have a strong line of negative thought patterns, depression, fear and anxiety running in my family.